aws/s2n-tls/docs/USAGE-GUIDE.md

 ### Certificate Revocation

-There are some circumstances in which a CA might wish to revoke one of its issued certificates.
-For instance, if an issued certificate’s private key is suspected to be leaked, the certificate should no longer be trusted.
-And thus, the CA will want to inform those validating certificate of the leak via a method of certificate revocation.
+Certificate revocation is a method in which CAs inform validators that an active certificate should not be trusted.
+This can occur when, for example, a private key has been leaked and the identity of the certificate's owner can no longer be trusted.

 s2n-tls supports two methods of certificate revocation validation: OCSP stapling, and CRLs.
-In general, OCSP stapling should be used when possible, and CRLs should be used in situations where OCSP stapling isn't supported or otherwise can't be used.
-For instance, if a server wants to determine if a client certificate is revoked, the server can request that the client send a stapled OCSP response, but there is no way to enforce that an unknown client will actually send the response.
-The client, for example, may not support OCSP stapling.
-As such, CRLs could be used in this case instead.
+OCSP stapling differs from CRLs in that OCSP stapling is optional.
+A requester can ask a responder to send a stapled revocation status, but the responder may not actually send this response.
+However, CRLs exist for all valid certificates.
+If it can be assumed that OCSP stapling is supported by the peer of the application, it should be used as the method of certificate revocation validation.
+If this can not be assumed, and the CRLs for all received certificates can be obtained in advance, CRLs should be used instead.

 #### OCSP Stapling